mikependon/RepoDB.NET/pages/features/targeted.md

 layout: navpage
 sidebar: features
 title: "Dynamics"
-description: "This feature allows you to make a targetted invocation when executing the operations againts the database."
+description: "This feature allows you to make a targeted invocation when executing the operations againts the database."
-permalink: /feature/targettedoperations
+permalink: /feature/targeted
-tags: [repodb, class, targettedoperations, orm, hybrid-orm, sqlserver, sqlite, mysql, postgresql]
+tags: [repodb, class, targeted, orm, hybrid-orm, sqlserver, sqlite, mysql, postgresql]
 ---

-# Targetted Operations
+# Targeted Operations

-This feature allows you to make a targetted invocation when executing the operations againts the database.
+This feature allows you to make a targeted invocation when executing the operations againts the database.
 This feature is very useful if you do really care on the performance and efficiency of your execution against the database.
-The execution will help your application runs in a very efficient manner, as using the targetted operations completely eliminate the high-usage of the network traffic.
+The execution will help your application runs in a very efficient manner, as using the targeted operations completely eliminate the high-usage of the network traffic.

 #### Use Case